pabdue/CPP-Hub/README.md

 ## Installation

-1. Visit the [CPP Hub listing page]([https://chrome.google.com/webstore/category/extensions](https://chrome.google.com/webstore/detail/cpp-hub/iifnccklcnenpdboegacaolpknpcbhmi)) in the Chrome Web Store.
+1. Visit the [CPP Hub listing page]([https://chrome.google.com/webstore/category/extensions](https://chrome.google.com/webstore/detail/cpp-hub/iifnccklcnenpdboegacaolpknpcbhmi]) in the Chrome Web Store.
 2. Click "Add to Chrome"
-3. Once dowloaded, you may pin the extension to your Chrome toolbar for easy access.
+3. Once downloaded, you may pin the extension to your Chrome toolbar for easy access.

 ## How to Use